huwarr/numnet-on-synthetic-data/README.md

-# NumNet+v2 pretraining on GenBERT data
+# NumNet+ pretraining on GenBERT data

-Pretraining NumNet+v2 on synthetic numeric and textual data, the way GenBERT was.
+Pretraining NumNet+ on synthetic numeric and textual data, the way GenBERT was.

 ### Sources